Classification of Quadratic Packing Polynomials on Sectors of $\mathbb{R}^2$: Classification

 \section{Classification}

 In this section we prove our main result, Theorem \ref{thm:main}.
 First, we give two more lemmas.
-Lemma \ref{lem:necCond} gives a necessary condition for $\hat{P}$ to be a packing polynomial.
+Lemma \ref{lem:sufCond} gives a sufficient condition for $\hat{P}$ to be a packing polynomial.
 Lemma \ref{lem:Fform} gives the constant term $F$.

 \begin{lem} Let $m,n \in \N$, $l = \gcd(m-1, n)$ and

 where $k \equiv (m-1)/l \pmod {n/l}$. $\hat{P}(x,y)$ is a QPP with $k > 0$ on $\hat{I}\left(\frac{n}{m}\right)$ if and only if